 Vision & Mission

-Our vision is to live in a community that cares about the welfare of Australian wildlife.
+Our vision is a community that understands, values, and cares about Australian wildlife.

 Wildlife Victoria has provided the community with a Wildlife Emergency Response service for 30 years.